visitbethel/docker-enabler/README.md

 While Docker container advocate single process ala `microservice`, on the otherhand, Silver Fabric `gridlib` allows for more complex traditional application.
 So they can both be used in a complementary way.

 We also do not support Docker `--link` and `--volumes-from` features to allow instead the use of Silver Fabric's `component dependency management` to be used to link running processes across different hosts by `exporting runtime context variables`.
-For example, a Docker container running on host A could be "linked" to a Silver Fabric gridlib application process running on host by exporting ports and environment variables.
+For example, a Docker container running on host A could be "linked" to a Silver Fabric gridlib application process running on host B by exporting ports and environment variables.
 Besides allowing an application stack to use components originating from mixed container packaging models, they also overcome's Docker limitation of **same-host** linking only.

 Docker container instantiation limit
 -------------------------------------